Konstantin-Simakov/Michael_Dawson_C_Plus_Plus/README.md

 # Michael_Dawson_C_Plus_Plus
-Solutions of exercises from C++ Michael Dawson book.
+Solutions to exercises from Michael Dawson's book about C++.